-downlink allocation: An allocation in which a hub initiates a frame transaction to transmit management and data traffic to a node and the node returns acknowledgment if required.
+downlink allocation: An allocation with allocation interval(s) in which a hub initiates one or more frame transactions to transmit management and data traffic to a node and the node returns acknowledgment if required.

 frame: An uninterrupted sequence of octets delivered by the medium access control (MAC) sublayer to the physical (PHY) layer, by the PHY layer to the local transmit antenna, or vice versa.